Mahmoud Abdul-Rauf: Personal life

 Abdul-Rauf was introduced to Islam when he was given the book The Autobiography of Malcolm X by his LSU coach, Dale Brown.
 He was introduced to the Quran during his rookie season with the Denver Nuggets and converted to Islam shortly afterward.
-He changed his name from Chris Jackson to Mahmoud Abdul-Rauf in 1993.
+He changed his name from Christopher Wayne Jackson to Mahmoud Abdul-Rauf in 1993.
 He is the father of five children.

 Following his NBA career, Abdul-Rauf moved to Florida after his house in Necaise, Mississippi was burned to the ground in 2001.
 Investigators determined it was arson, and the FBI investigated, according to the Clarion-Ledger, but no one was ever charged.

 In December 2001, Abdul-Rauf appeared on an episode of HBO's Real Sports where he stated that he thought the 9/11 terrorist attacks in the U.S. were an inside job and suggested that Israel might have been involved in the attacks.